-Making, Using and Enjoying
+Making, Using, Enjoying

 This project explores the potential of intangible cultural heritage (ICH) and creative and digital practice to improve research and understanding of The MERL collections and to extend engagement.
 Selected makers, writers and practitioners have been invited to produce creative responses to the collections.